Classics for All invites you to watch the film of the UK première of Penelope, a prose poem written by Sir Tom Stoppard and read by Hattie Morahan.

 Penelope was premièred in the UK on 8 November 2021 to a studio audience at Cazenove Capital, where it was filmed by Hat Trick Productions.
-It will be screened online for the first time on 6 December.

-The screening commences with a lively discussion on Penelope in Homer and her reception through the ages, chaired by Martha Kearney (BBC Radio 4 Today programme) with Sir Tom Stoppard and Dr Emma Greensmith (St John's College, Oxford).
+The film commences with a lively discussion on Penelope in Homer and her reception through the ages, chaired by Martha Kearney (BBC Radio 4 Today programme) with Sir Tom Stoppard and Dr Emma Greensmith (St John's College, Oxford).
 Hattie Morahan then gives Penelope its first UK performance.

 Tickets are £10 standard and £5 concession*.
 You may also choose to give an additional donation toward Classics for All's work supporting classics in state schools.

 Dfiza Benson writes in a Telegraph film review 7 December 2021: 'There is much to admire here about his language, which is a sumptuously witty, sometimes earthy and mellifluously poetic delight to listen to as recited by Hattie Morahan.
 He manages to root the story in modern-day parlance while still evoking the vivid imagery of Homeric poetry, but without sounding anachronistic.'

 Sir Tom Stoppard composed Penelope on commission from the late composer André Previn.
 In it, Penelope, the wife of the Greek Homeric hero Odysseus, recalls and reflects on her husband’s twenty-year absence at and return from the Trojan war.
 It was set to Previn’s music and sung by Renée Fleming in its US première in Tanglewood in 2019.
 Stoppard has since experimented with it as a read monodrama, and as such it will be given its first UK performance in this fundraising event for Classics for All.

 Click here to read a brief overview of Penelope by Dr Emma Greensmith.

 We offer our special thanks to Cazenove Capital for sponsoring this event.